Can Dogs See Ghosts? What Research Says · Kinship

 Anna Sorokina / Stocksy

-The short answer is no one knows.
-Science is as uncertain about the existence of spirits and specters as it is about whether animals like dogs have a connection to the other side.
+The short answer: No one really knows.
+Science is pretty uncertain about the existence of paranormal spirits, so there’s nothing they can confirm about whether our pets have a connection to the other side.
 But so much of canine personality and behavior is unexplained that a dog seeing a ghost isn’t entirely out of the question.
-Maybe these spooky moments aren’t just the stuff of scary movies.
+Maybe these freaky moments aren’t just the stuff of scary movies and campfire stories.

 Dogs’ enhanced senses compared to humans

 So, can dogs see ghosts or spirits?
-Dogs are more perceptive than humans in many ways, with more powerful senses of smell and hearing, as well as stronger night vision.
-They’re even more attuned to environmental changes and have been known to detect impending natural disasters before they actually happen.
+Dogs are definitely more perceptive than humans in many ways; they have more powerful senses of smell and hearing, as well as stronger night vision.
+They’re even more attuned to environmental changes, and some have been known to detect impending natural disasters before they happen.

 Because of their incredible sense of smell, dogs can sniff out shifts in barometric pressure and other odors associated with natural events.
-Some dogs have also been trained to detect cancer or predict seizures, putting their strong sense of smell to use to detect changes that humans can’t perceive.
+Some dogs have been trained to detect cancer or predict seizures, putting their noses to use to perceive changes that humans can’t comprehend.

 Dogs also have a powerful sense of hearing and can hear higher frequencies than humans — about four times what the human ear can detect.
-They can even hear higher-pitched noises from much farther away, so if your dog suddenly barks, they may be reacting to a noise you can’t hear.
+They can hear higher-pitched noises from much farther away than people, so if your dog suddenly barks, they may be reacting to a noise you can’t hear.

-While dogs are near-sighted (and also colorblind), their field of vision is wider than that of humans, and they are particularly adept at seeing in low light, like dusk, twilight, and dawn.
-Because of their strong vision, dogs may be able to see things we can’t, whether that is, in fact, a ghost, or just a squirrel sneaking around the far side of the yard.
+While dogs are near-sighted (and also colorblind), their field of vision is wider than that of humans, and they are particularly adept at seeing in low light, like dawn, twilight, and dusk.
+Because of their strong vision, dogs may be able to see things we can’t, whether that is, in fact, a ghost, or just a chipmunk racing around the far side of the park.

 Related article